This post may contain affiliate links. If you click one, we may earn a commission at no cost to you.

 I hiked a lot in Tenerife with my 9yo son and 12yo daughter, but I would not take my son on this adventure for the above reasons.
 There are plenty of other things to do on the island, including child-friendly hikes.

 Is canyoning in Barranco de Los Arcos physically challening?

-To my suprise, I have to answer ‘no’.
-When you are not rapelling / abseiling, you are just walking on an almost flat floor with the occasional easier descent / slide to a lower level.
+To my surprise, I have to answer ‘no’.
+When you are not rappelling / abseiling, you are just walking on an almost flat floor with the occasional easier descent / slide to a lower level.

 Is Barranco de Los Arcos are good canyon to do in Tenerife?

 There is a reason why the Barranco de Los Arcos is the most widely advertised canyon on the island as it’s by far the most beautiful one due to the sand / orange color of the canyon walls.

 This canyon also has a good balance between physical requirements on the participants (low) and the ‘fun factor’ (high).